-Large-scale geometric random graphs have been studied in the past in relationship with percolation theory, statistical physics and hypothesis testing [19].
-Recently, the $G(N, r_c)$ random geometric graph has received significant attention due to its applicability in modelling wireless ad hoc and sensor networks, where N is the number of network nodes and r_c is the connectivity radius.
-The network connectivity of random geometric graphs depends on (a) the connectivity radius r_c ; and (b) the geometric position of nodes.
+Large-scale, random geometric graphs (RGGs) have been studied in the past in relationship with percolation theory, statistical physics and hypothesis testing [17].
+Recently, the $G(N, r_c)$ RGG has received significant attention due to its applicability in modelling wireless ad hoc and sensor networks, where N is the number of network nodes and r_c is the connectivity radius of individual nodes in the field.
+The network connectivity of the RGG depends on (a) the connectivity radius r_c ; and (b) the geometric position of nodes.
 In particular, any nodes having geometric (euclidean) distance below the connectivity radius r_c are considered to be bi-directionally connected.
-Naturally, connectivity radius r_c should be large enough, such that the network is connected, i.e. there are no isolated nodes within the network.
-Such a network connectivity model is substantially different from the classic Erdos-Renyi network model for Internet topologies [18], where any two nodes have a fixed non-zero probability of being connected (power-law graphs).
-Existence of long-haul links (links connecting nodes residing far apart in physical distance), although perfectly valid in Erdos-Renyi graphs, do not appear in random geometric graphs, due to physical limitations associated with the connectivity radius r_c .
+Naturally, connectivity radius r_c should be large enough, such that the network is connected, i.e., there are no isolated nodes within the network.
+Such a network connectivity model is substantially different from the well-known scale-free network model arising in many natural and man-made systems, like the Internet, the World Wide Web, citation networks and some social networks.
+Many such networks fall into the class of scale-free networks, meaning they have power-law (or scale-free) degree distributions.
+The Barabasi-Albert model is one of several proposed models that generates scale-free networks [18].
+The rules of growth and preferential attachment used for creating such networks, allow for any two nodes (no matter how far away from each other) to be connected with non-zero probability.
+Existence of long-haul links (links connecting nodes residing far apart in physical distance), although perfectly valid in power-law graphs, do not appear in RGGs, due to physical limitations associated with the connectivity radius r_c .